This post mainly focuses on interview questions asked in the data science interview.

 8. How to handle missing values?

-Answer: Missing values can be handled through various ways like either by removing them or by replacing them with other values. when to remove missing values or when to replace them, is decided by use case.
+Answer: Missing values can be handled in various ways like either by removing them or by replacing them with other values.

 Suppose in a use case, we have a total of 1000 rows of data.
 Among them 800 values are missing for a column, then it’s good practice to remove them.